Gal

 work (audio, installations), he plays almost every night something new,

-of various piece, as recorded in concert.
+of various pieces, as recorded in concert.
 The press texts gives a detailed

-not on the cover, as it is a pretty interest read.
-The sounds he uses,
+on the cover, as it is a pretty interest read.
+The sounds he uses, the

-the spaces he played in, and, in some cases, the people has played with
+spaces he played in, and, in some cases, the people he has played with

 (pianist Xenia Hu, Guzhengplayer Yeh Jiuan-Reng and the voices of Mandy,

-of his concert recordings is a great one - at least as far as I can
+his concert recordings is a great one - at least as far as I can judge,

-judge, as I never saw him play live.
-Its almost possible to say that
+as I never saw him play live.
+Its almost possible to say that these are

 shows himself an excellent player on the microsound scene, taking